 1937 - Borlaug completes his degree in forestry.
 When a full-time job in the Forestry Service falls through he enrols in a graduate program headed by plant pathologist Elvin Charles Stakman.
 He obtains a masters degree in 1940 and a PhD in plant pathology and genetics in 1942.

 From 1942 to 1944 Borlaug works as a microbiologist at DuPont chemicals company, developing industrial and agricultural bactericides, fungicides and preservatives.

 1944 - Borlaug joins the Cooperative Wheat Research and Production Program, a project between the Mexican Government and the Rockefeller Foundation.
-Mexico's wheat harvest has been halved by stem rust, forcing and the country to import more than half of its grain.
+Mexico's wheat harvest has been halved by a fungal disease, forcing and the country to import more than half of its grain.
 The program seeks to reverse this decline.
 It is directed by Borlaug's mentor, Elvin Stakman, along with J. George Harrar, also a plant pathologist.